petermllrr/portfolio/index.md

 title: Peter Müller's Portfolio
 description: >-
-  Peter is a UX designer working Chrome DevTools at Google.
-Read case studies about his projects, see his CV or find contact information.
+  Peter is a UX designer working on Chrome DevTools at Google.
+On this website you can find case studies of his work, his CV and further contact information.

 image: /assets/images/general/sharing-image.jpg # Open Graph sharing image